pseiler/puppet-lanserver/README.md

 * let the "lanserver" script enable NAT and disable it again, when it's running
 * Make code more portable to support more distributions like Debian, Ubuntu and openSUSE
 * Support other solutions for the admin to upload a game to the server except ssh/scp.
 Something like uploading a file/directory via non-anonymous ftp user.
+* search for a better solution to translate titles of the website in webroot.pp.
+Consider a own class containting the language variables or something.